mltheory/CS7545/README.md

  * "[Foundations of Machine Learning](https://www.amazon.com/Foundations-Machine-Learning-Adaptive-Computation/dp/026201825X)" by Mehryar Mohri, Afshin Rostamizadeh, and Ameet Talwalkar

 Much of the material in online learning (aka regret minimization) is of my own taste, and I will present these topics how I enjoy.
-But for students that want reading material on this topic, there are several surveys releaseSd in the last several years that explore several many that we shall cover.
+But for students that want reading material on this topic, there are several surveys released in the last several years that explore several many that we shall cover.
 I will link to them here, and will mention them in various lectures when appropriate:

 * [The Multiplicative Weights Update Method](http://www.cs.princeton.edu/~arora/pubs/MWsurvey.pdf) by Sanjeev Arora, Elad Hazan, and Satyen Kale.
 * [Online Learning and Online Convex Optimization survey](http://www.cs.huji.ac.il/~shais/papers/OLsurvey.pdf) by Shai Shalev-Shwartz.